STEllAR-GROUP/hpx/libs/statistics/docs/index.rst

 statistics
 ==========

-This module provide some statistics utilities like rolling min/max or histogram.
+This module provide some statistics utilities like rolling min/max and histogram.